manymoments/manymoments.github.io/_posts/2019-12-22-dolev-strong.md

 Round 1: Leader (party 1) sends message <v, sign(v,1)> to all parties Round 2: If party i receives m=<v, sign(v,1)> from leader, then
           sends <m, sign(v,i)> to all.
-Round 3: If party i receives only a single signed value $v$, output $v$
+Round 3: If party i receives only a single leader signed value $v$, output $v$.
-          If it receives more than one value, output a default value $\bot$
+         If it receives more than one value, output a default value $\bot$.
 ```

 This protocol is indeed a Broadcast protocol resilient to 1 Byzantine failure (where "signed value" is either a signature from the leader or a signature from $i$ on a signature of the leader).